ClementNerma/Rave/docs/books/hybrid.md

 val constant: string; // ERROR: Initialization value expected
 ```

-Constants cannot have their value changed, so can't use the `=` operator only.
-See them as read-only resources (though this is not fully true, as we will see later).
-But you can still use other resources to initialize them:
+Constants cannot have their value changed, so we can't use the `=` operator on it.
+See them as read-only resources with a value that can't change through the time.
+Though, we can still use other resources to initialize them:

 ```sn
 // Declare a variable